snapnoadev/snapnoadocs/README.md

     -This field is required for all request and should contain the email address of the client that is having a request done on their behalf

 4. Renamed Notify Customer Name to Broker Name to clarify and improve readability on the Client and the server side
-    - All API requests should utilizy "BrokerName" as part of the SnapOrder API parameter
+    - All API requests should utilize "BrokerName" as part of the SnapOrder API parameter
 5. Renamed Notify Customer Email to Broker Email to clarify and improve readability on the Client and the server side
-    - All API requests should utilizy "BrokerEmail" as part of the SnapOrder API parameter
+    - All API requests should utilize "BrokerEmail" as part of the SnapOrder API parameter
 6. Renamed Notify Customer SMS to Broker SMS to clarify and improve readability on the Client and the server side
-    - All API requests should utilizy "BrokerSMS" as part of the SnapOrder API parameter
+    - All API requests should utilize "BrokerSMS" as part of the SnapOrder API parameter

 7. Added new API call GetOrder to retreive a single specific order identified by the Rerence Order number.
 Details included in Postman Request